IsolatedSingularity/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a recent graduate from BSc honours physics program at [McGill University](https://www.physics.mcgill.ca/) (on the left) and am currently doing research on holographic entanglement of qubits in quantum mechanics through the use of topological wormholes.
+I am a recent graduate from the BSc honours physics program at [McGill University](https://www.physics.mcgill.ca/) (on the left) and am currently doing research on holographic entanglement of qubits in quantum mechanics through the use of topological wormholes.

 My research background spans six years throughout various universities and institutions which includes theoretical high energy physics such as string theory & topological quantum field theory, quantum information theory, theoretical inflationary cosmology, non-linear photonics, and computational medical physics.
 I am very invested and curious about the nature of our universe and the reason behind our existence.
 The goal to understanding such curiosities may be very far into the future, but it is nonetheless a goal I want to pursue so that one day someone with the same curiosities will have it satiated.